Sambhaji: Mughal Empire

-In 1681, Aurangzeb's fourth son Akbar left the Mughal court along with a few Muslim Mansabdar supporters and joined Muslim rebels in the Deccan.
+In 1681, Aurangzeb's fourth son Muhammad Akbar left the Mughal court along with a few Muslim Mansabdar supporters and joined Muslim rebels in the Deccan.
 Aurangzeb in response moved his court south to Aurangabad and took over command of the Deccan campaign.
 The rebels were defeated and Akbar fled south to seek refuge with Sambhaji.
 Sambhaji's ministers including Annaji Datto, and other ministers took this opportunity and conspired again to enthrone Rajaram again.
 They signed a treasonable letter against Sambhaji in which they promised to join Akbar, to whom the letter was sent.
 Akbar gave this letter to Sambhaji.
-Enraged, Sambhaji executed conspirators on charges of treason.
+Enraged, Sambhaji executed the conspirators on charges of treason.

 For five years, Akbar stayed with Sambhaji, hoping that the latter would lend him men and money to strike and seize the Mughal throne for himself.
 Unfortunately for Sambhaji, giving asylum to Akbar did not bear fruit.
 Eventually, Sambhaji helped Akbar flee to Persia.
 On the other hand, Aurangzeb after coming to Deccan never returned to his capital in the north.